Pulse shaping: Sinc filter

-It is also called as Boxcar filter as its frequency domain equivalent is a rectangular shape.
+It is also called a Boxcar filter as its frequency domain equivalent is a rectangular shape.
 Theoretically the best pulse shaping filter would be the sinc filter, but it cannot be implemented precisely.
 It is a non-causal filter with relatively slowly decaying tails.
-It is also problematic from a synchronisation point of view as any phase error results in steeply increasing intersymbol interference.
+It is also problematic from a synchronization point of view as any phase error results in steeply increasing intersymbol interference.

 Raised-cosine filter

 Raised-cosine is similar to sinc, with the tradeoff of smaller sidelobes for a slightly larger spectral width.
 Raised-cosine filters are practical to implement and they are in wide use.
-They have a configurable excess bandwidth, so communication systems can choose a trade off between a simpler filter and spectral efficiency.
+They have a configurable excess bandwidth, so communication systems can choose a trade-off between a simpler filter and spectral efficiency.

 Gaussian filter

 This gives an output pulse shaped like a Gaussian function.